 Elizabeth: Brian!
-I have to apologize for what happened this morning.
-I think I just can’t stand a awful start at the beginning of a day, you know, waking up late and not having the things I want…
+I really have to apologize for this morning.
+I guess I just got up on the wrong side of the bed.
+I like having things a certain way, and when they’re not that way, I freak out.

-Brian: I know...I understand that.
-I guess I was not very thoughtful, too.
-Let’s just get over it.
-Look what I bought for you!
+Brian: I know...and I understand.
+And I was being thoughtless.
+How about if we just put this all behind us and move on? … Here, I brought you something.

-Elizabeth: A coconut cake!
+Elizabeth: What is it?
+Oh, coconut cake!
 Brian!
+How sweet of you!

-Brian: I just can’t be angry with you anymore once I saw this cake, and it also tastes quite good.
+Brian: I just couldn’t be angry with you anymore once I saw this cake.
+It’s very good.

-Elizabeth: Thank you Brian!
-I just don’t know what to say.
-It has been a while since we had a coconut cake last time.
-Oh Brian, I’ll try not to be so moody next time.
+Elizabeth: Thank you.
+I don’t know what to say.
+It’s been a long time since we’ve had coconut cake together.
+Oh Brian, I’ll try not to be such a grouch next time.
 I’m sorry.

-Brian: Hahahah.
+Brian: Haha.
 Never mind.
-Even if I can’t get the right coffee for you, I will never forget your favorite cake is coconut cake.
+Even if I can’t get you the right coffee, I will never forget about your love of coconut cake.

 [End]